 4.13.8 Registration with Controlled Substance Prescription Monitoring Program

 All medical practitioners are required to register and utilize the Arizona Controlled Substance Prescription Monitoring Program (CSPMP, PMP).
 Practitioners must obtain a patient utilization report for the preceding 12 months from the controlled substances PMP central database tracking system before prescribing opioid analgesics or benzodiazepines in schedules II-IV.
-Practitioners are not required to obtain a report if the patient is:
+Practitioners are not required to obtain a report if any of the following are true:

-- receiving hospice care or being treated for cancer or cancer-related illness;
+- the patient is receiving hospice care or being treated for cancer or cancer-related illness;

-- if the practitioner will administer the controlled substance;
+- the practitioner will administer the controlled substance;

-- if the patient is receiving the controlled substance during the course of inpatient or residential treatment in a hospital, nursing care facility or mental health facility;
+- the patient is receiving the controlled substance during the course of inpatient or residential treatment in a hospital, nursing care facility or mental health facility; or

-- if the medical practitioner, under specific legislation, prescribed controlled substances for no more than five day after oral surgery, and
+- the medical practitioner, under specific legislation, prescribed controlled substances for no more than five days after oral surgery.

 Medical practitioners may be subject to liability or disciplinary action for failing to request or receive prescription monitoring data from the PMP, or for acting or failing to act on the basis of the PMP monitoring data provided.
 Evidence of registration is required to be maintained in personnel records.

-The Health Plan’s Drug Lists ensure the availability of safe, cost-effective and efficacious medications for eligible Members.
+The Health Plan’s Preferred Drug List (PDL) ensures the availability of safe, cost-effective, and efficacious medications for eligible Members.
 Medications may be added or deleted from the list based on factors such as obsolescence, toxicity, and substitution of superior products or newer treatment options.

-To use the drug list, providers are encouraged to look in the index which lists all of the drugs on the drug list and includes both the brand name and generic name.
+To use the drug list, providers are encouraged to look in the index which lists covered drugs and includes both the brand name and generic name.
 Abbreviations that may appear in the Drug Tier column on the drug list include: “F” for Formulary which means the drugs are covered by Arizona Complete Health-Complete Care Plan and “NF” or Non-Formulary for drugs that require authorization to be covered.

 Title XIX/XXI eligible persons receiving medication(s) have the right to notice and appeal when a decision affects coverage for medication(s), in accordance with Section 8.4 - Notice Requirements and Appeal Process for Title XIX and Title XXI Eligible Persons.
 Non-Title XXI/XXI persons determined to have a SMI have the right to notice and appeal when a decision affects medication coverage, in accordance with Section 8.5 - Notice and Appeal Requirements (SMI and GMH/SA Non-Title XIX).

-Members with third party coverage, such as Medicare and private insurance, will have access to medications on their health plan’s formulary through their third party insurer.
-If the desired/recommended prescription drug is not included on the health plan’s formulary but may be covered by requesting an exception or submitting an appeal, the provider is required to attempt to obtain an exception for the medication or assist the Member in submitting an appeal with the health plan, The Health Plan will cover medications for persons determined to have a SMI, regardless of Title XIX/XXI eligibility, when their third party insurer will not grant an exception for a medication that is a medication on the Behavioral Health Drug List or The Health Plan will also cover Medicare Part D copays for persons determined to have a SMI, when the medication is used to treat a behavioral health diagnosis.
+Members with third party coverage, such as Medicare and private insurance, will have access to medications on their health plan’s formulary through their third-party insurer.
+If the desired/recommended prescription drug is not included on the health plan’s formulary but may be covered by requesting an exception or submitting an appeal, the provider is required to attempt to obtain an exception for the medication or assist the Member in submitting an appeal with the health plan.
+The Health Plan will cover medications for persons determined to have a SMI, regardless of Title XIX/XXI eligibility, when their third-party insurer will not grant an exception for a medication that is a covered behavioral health medication on the Preferred Drug List.
+The Health Plan will also cover Medicare Part D copays for persons determined to have a SMI, when the medication is used to treat a behavioral health diagnosis.

 Applicable copayments must only be collected in accordance with Section 7.22 - Copayments.
 For Persons with Coverage from Third Party Payers, copayments are collected in accordance with Section 7.24 - Third Party Liability and Coordination of Benefits.